As part of our Biology and Life Sciences theme, we studied seeds, plants, and flowers.

 Art Process and Craft Projects

-Celery Rose Prints: Cut the base off a stalk of celery.
+Cut the base off a stalk of celery.
 Use it and paint to make prints.
 You can also use cut bell peppers and other fruits and veggies for interesting prints.

-Paint with Flowers: at the easel, instead of brushes, children used carnation flowers and stems to paint with.
+At the easel, instead of brushes, children used carnation flowers and stems to paint with.

 Flower Bookmark: Take a popsicle stick.
 Color it.
 Tape yarn fringe on one end to be roots and tape paper flower on the other end.